mattdevelops/rss-to-discord/README.md

+# Advisory - Do not use
+This program is broken (95% sure).
+I need to fix it when I get some spare time but that time is not now.

 ## RSS Feed to Discord webhook

 Python program that looks up and refreshes a RSS feed every *x* amount of seconds where *x* defined by user.